Arthur Bryant: Final years

 The books he wrote during his later years included several volumes of broad English histories.
 They include Set in a Silver Sea (1984), Freedom's Own Island (1986, edited posthumously by John Kenyon), and a third volume.

 He retained a large readership and was guest-of-honour at the Conservative Monday Club's 1966 annual dinner.
 He spoke on "The Preservation of our National Character".
 The dinner, at the Savoy Hotel, was sold out.

-Bryant was knighted in 1954 (and made a Companion of Honour in 1967).
+Bryant was knighted in 1954 and appointed a Member of the Order of the Companions of Honour in 1967.
 J. H. Plumb wrote, "both of his public honours, his Knighthood and his C.H., were given to him by Harold Wilson, whose favourite historian he had long been."
 His second marriage dissolved in 1976.
-In his final years, he lived in Myles Place, Salisbury, Wiltshire.
+In his final years, he lived at Myles Place, Salisbury, Wiltshire.

 Death

 Bryant died after a brief illness at the age of 85 at Salisbury in the county of Wiltshire on 22 January 1985.
 He was cremated, with his ashes being entombed in Salisbury Cathedral.